Cyclic nucleotide–gated ion channel: Cyclic nucleotide binding domain

 A Cyclic nucleotide-binding domain is an intracellular domain located in the C-terminus region and has a similar sequence to other cyclic nucleotide-binding proteins.
 The domain is believed to be made up of a β-pleated sheet and two α-helices.
 The β-pleated sheet is made up of eight antiparallel strands.
 The α helices are named the B and C helices.
 A ligand initially binds to the β-pleated sheet, and through allosteric regulation causes the movement to an α-helix toward the β-pleated sheet.
 The α-helix is flexible in closed channels.
-When an α-helix of a CNGA1 subunit is in close proximity to another α-helix, they form intersubunit disulfide bonds.
+When an α-helix of a CNGA1 subunit is close to another α-helix, they form intersubunit disulfide bonds.
 This occurs mainly in closed channels, inhibiting movement of the α-helix towards the β-pleated sheet.
 When a ligand binds to the β-pleated sheet, this bound cyclic nucleotide stabilizes the movement of the α-helix toward the β-pleated sheet in each subunit, pulling the α-helices away from each other.

 Illustration of a cyclic nucleotide–gated ion channel with a cAMP binding domain.